 It’s a spectacular urban view which I find both quietly reassuring and somehow quintessentially English with its rough-and-ready DIY mix of bean poles, lean-tos, sheds, vegetable plots and improvised Scarecrows.
 It also always makes me think of Tolkien’s drawing of Hobbiton from the Hill.

 Moving on we cross the tiny Ambrook Stream, the threshold between Dulwich and Sydenham Hill woods.
 Along the way trying to identify the trees we know and learn the names of others.
-Fortunately there are a lot of Oak trees, which I can recognize, so the shock of discovering that your parents don’t know everything about everything isn’t too profound for my son, when he asks about trees I can’t readily name.
+Fortunately there are a lot of Oak and Hornbeam, which I can recognize, so the shock of discovering that your parents don’t know everything about everything isn’t too profound for my son, when he asks about trees I can’t readily name.

 Nearby there’s a Victorian folly that looks like a crumbling medieval Abbey.
 The folly was built in the 1860s, originally standing in the grounds of a house called Fairwood.
 In the surrounding area various shrubs and domestic apple trees give further clues that this part of the woods was once the site of several Victorian villas.
 (There’s more detail on these woods in a chapter of Sara Maitland’s wonderful book Gossip From the Forest).